 With the rise of digital commerce and omnichannel retail and the smartphone to bridge the gaps, data is all around.
 Marketing is now data driven and the half of budget Wanamaker complained about can now be easily tracked.
-Companies such as Macy’s are investing heavily in omnichannel policies and marketing.
-The results are clear.
-While their competition is diving, Macy’s business is on the rise.

 Advertising is data driven and marketing costs are constantly improving.